//local business schemaTop

 It’s bigger than shaping an organization, you’re helping shape your community, society and the world.
 And you want a solution partner every step of the way.
 The financial management software you choose needs to support your goals, scale to your growth and innovate your operations.
 Most importantly, your stakeholders and users need to be happy.

 At Sparkrock, this is exactly how we develop our software.
 We are more than just an all-purpose software provider; our proven solutions are purpose-built specifically for the nonprofit sector.
-We care about building a community of partners–it’s why we run events like our annual two-day Fuel Good conference, which helps connect nonprofits with other industry leaders and changemakers on the ground.
+We care about building a community of partners–it’s why we run events like our annual two-day Fuel Good conference, which helps connect nonprofits with other industry leaders and change makers on the ground.

 We have the experience and the expertise to help you navigate your financial management.
 Want to see how we can help you make a positive impact?
-Start by downloading the State of Digital Transformation for Nonprofits whitepaper and let us help you empower your communities.
+Start by downloading the Digital Transformation for Nonprofits whitepaper and let us help you empower your communities.